Romy Schmidt

-Romy María Schmidt Crnosija (born November 18, 1965) is a lawyer, academic, researcher and Chilean politician.
+Romy María Schmidt Crnosija (born 18 November 1965) is a lawyer, academic, researcher and Chilean politician.

 She was the Minister of National Assets for President Michelle Bachelet from March 11, 2006, until January 6, 2010.
-She is a member of the Party for Democracy (PPD), and is married to the sociologist and politician, Antonio Leal.
+She is a member of the Party for Democracy (PPD), and was married to the sociologist and politician, Antonio Leal (1951–2021).

 Education

-Schmidt studied at the Liceo Manuel de Salas in Santiago.
-She received a law degree from the Central University of Chile (1994) and obtained a master's degree in Disability at the University of Salamanca, Spain (1997).
+She completed her secondary education at the Manuel de Salas Institute in Santiago.
+She subsequently studied law at the Central University of Chile, graduating in 1994 after submitting a thesis entitled Employment Stability.

-Career
+She later obtained a master's degree in disability studies from the University of Salamanca, Spain, in 1997.

+Political career

+Between 1998 and 1999, she worked as an external consultant for the International Labour Organization (ILO).

-From 1997 to 2005, Schmidt was a professor of labor law courses at the School of Civil Engineering of the Central University of Chile, and professor of disability legislation in the School of Occupational Therapy at the Universidad Mayor.
-Between 1998 and 1999, Schmidt served as an external consultant of the International Labour Organization (ILO).
+From 1997 to 2005, she was a professor of labour law in the Civil Engineering School of the Central University of Chile and taught disability legislation in the Occupational Therapy School of the Universidad Mayor.

+Beginning in 2002, she served as legal counsel to the state-run National Disability Fund (Fonadis), where she was responsible for coordinating the institution's legislative agenda with the National Congress of Chile.

-In 2004, Schmidt was both adviser to the Ministry General Secretariat of Government and Vice President of the National Board of Kindergarten Schools (JUNJI).
-After Schmidt's ministry was over, she was appointed by Bachelet in early 2010 as the first director of the Museum of Memory and Human Rights.
+In 2004, she acted as an adviser to the Ministry General Secretariat of Government and to the vice presidency of the National Board of Kindergartens (Junji).

+Following her ministerial tenure, she was appointed by President Michelle Bachelet in early 2010 as the inaugural director of the Museum of Memory and Human Rights.
+In May 2013, she joined Bachelet's presidential campaign as a spokesperson during the latter's successful bid to return to the presidency for a second term.